Human Rights Violations

 Our knowledgeable employment lawyers can help you draft a human rights complaint to help ensure that your claim proceeds as expediently and successfully as possible.
 Our team of highly skilled employment lawyers are experts in the field of human rights and understand the proper procedure and policies required in handling human rights complaints.
 Our employment lawyers have argued on behalf of countless employees at the Ontario Human Rights Tribunal and various Courts, and can serve as a strong advocate and helpful guide in helping you through your difficult time.

 From negotiating with the employer, to mediating a resolution, our employment lawyers are here to help.
-Each situation is unique, so talk with one of our employment lawyers to learn about how we can help you reduce the HR risks in your organization.
+Each situation is unique, so talk with an employment lawyer in Toronto to learn about how we can help you reduce the HR risks in your organization.

 Back To Our Expertise